-Applications for the Soil Health Financial Assistance Program are open until September 15, 2023.
+The application for the Soil Health Financial Assistance Program is closed.
 Awards will be announced by January 1, 2024.

 - One of the first and only programs to reimburse for equipment

 - Covers purchase of new equipment, used equipment, and parts to retrofit existing equipment

 - Awards range from $500-$50,000 (up to 50% cost share)

 - Individual producers, producer groups, and local government units are eligible to apply

 - Eligible equipment purchases must advance soil health in Minnesota

 - These grants are competitive.
 Awarded contracts will last for 12 months

 The application will require the cost of the equipment, an explanation of how the equipment will be used to advance soil health on your farm, the number of acres the equipment will be used on, and other information.

 Who is eligible?